ICTLTHESIS – Master thesis

 - Students should read the instructions about how to submit the thesis in DUO open research archive

-- Students should send the e-mail receipt showing that they have been submitting the thesis to DUO, and the supervisor form (if the supervisor is external i.e. not affiliated with the University of Oslo) to: email@example.com
+- Students should send the e-mail receipt showing that they have been submitting the thesis to DUO, and the supervisor form if you have had multiple supervisors (there is no need to submit the form if you have only had one supervisor) to: firstname.lastname@example.org.

 Written assignment of Master’s thesis.
 Grades A – F (F=fail).